SimpleLaw/SimpleLawApp/HELP.md

 ## 5. Start the Meteor Server

 Open up the Terminal and navigate to the Simple_Law folder in the SimpleLawApp repository directory.
-If you don`t know how to do this, here are some basic terminal navigation commands:
+If you don't know how to do this, here are some basic terminal navigation commands:

 *Remember that the terms "directory" and "folder" are interchangeable.*